Desktop Metal: $179 Million Merger to $7 Million Sale

 | Assets Offered | Remaining operational assets, IP, technology platforms |

 Arc Impact acquisition.
-Arc Impact Acquisition Corporation emerged as the successful bidder, acquiring the remaining Desktop Metal assets for $7 million.
+Arc Impact Acquisition Corporation acquired the remaining assets for $7 million.
 The Sale Order was entered on September 4:

 | Term | Details |